-Now in her 76th year, Dolly Parton represents all that’s great about America.
+Now a sprightly 77 and with a new single featuring the likes of Debbie Harry and Cyndi Lauper about to drop, in this time of turmoil Dolly Parton represents all that’s great about America.
 In fact, even describing her as an all-round exemplary human would be a vast understatement.

 Her pioneering Imagination Library literacy programme, genuine status as a LGBT icon and innumerous untold acts of philanthropy have made this First Lady of Tennessee an authentic force for good.

 Not only that, but she’s achieved all this while changing the face of country pop too.
 A musician, singer, songwriter and producer, she’s one of music’s all time legends with boundless energy, talent and, without wanting to sound too gushing, heart.
 And nothing sums that gracious spirit up better than I Will Always Love You, even if we have a problem, Houston.

 In June 1974, Dolly Parton was at No.1 on the US country chart with I Will Always Love You, becoming one of the best selling singles of the year.
 Legend has it she wrote this song and Jolene on the same day.
 On.
 The.
 Same.
 Day.

 That’s an impressive use of 24 hours by anyone’s standards.

 I’ve always thought Jolene must have been some formidable female to make someone like Dolly feel so insecure.
 Either that or “my man” must have been a complete and utter moron.

 I Will Always Love You is a standout classic, of course.
 Of all the songs she’s written in her illustrious career, it remains one of the most iconic.
 With just a piano and guitar accompaniment emphasising its delicacy, Parton achieved the rare feat of topping the charts twice with the same song when she re-recorded it for her 1982 movie The Best Little Whorehouse in Texas.